Axial inverse magnetic catalysis: NJL model with quark AMM: preliminaries

+with the lower bound of the magnetic field strength, $\sqrt{eB}|_{\rm min}$, which is to be fixed later.
 The flavor-dependent coefficient $v_f$ is assumed to be flavor-universal for $u$ and $d$ quarks, i.e., $v_u = v_d \equiv v$, but is taken to be different for $s$ quark: $v_s \neq v$.
-This would be a reasonable setup because the AMM parameter $\kappa_f$ is defined exclusively out of the overall electromagnetic charge, as seen from Eq.(\ref{Lag:NJL}), and QCD (or NJL dynamics) is potentially flavor-universal, and the discrepancy only arises from the chiral-explicit breaking sources, which can be fully incorporated in the dynamical mass part $\sigma_f$.
+This would be a reasonable setup because the AMM parameter $\kappa_f$ is defined exclusively out of the overall electromagnetic charge, as seen from Eq.(\ref{Lag:NJL}), and QCD (or NJL dynamics) is potentially flavor-universal, hence the discrepancy in AMMs among flavors arises only from the chiral-explicit breaking sources, which can be fully incorporated in the dynamical mass part $\sigma_f$.